zhengjunyao-work/arc24/docs/modeling/Iteration_31_train_submission_models.md

 ## Next steps

+- Single training for 200k steps
+- Could I make it work with the non-instruct Qwen version?

 ## TODO

 - [ ] Using small LoRAs might open the door again to use 4 gpus for training.
 If training for longer is the key, this would be helpful.